Explore County Wexford in Ireland

 Dreaming of escaping to the Emerald Isle?

 Plan your visit to County Wexford, one of the top tourism destinations in Ireland.
 Whether you’re planning your vacation for the spring, summer, fall or winter, Wexford is an idyllic vacation destination all year-round.
-We look forward to welcoming our US visitors to Wexford when it is safe to travel again but until then, we can help you plan ahead.
-The vibrant county in the part of Ireland fondly known as the ‘Sunny South East’ is full of everything you would expect from your Irish adventure.
+We look forward to welcoming our US visitors to Wexford, the vibrant county in the part of Ireland fondly known as the ‘Sunny South East’ which is full of everything you would expect from your Irish adventure.

 Steeped in heritage and rich in history